emiliosheinz/loci/README.md

 ![Loci Banner](./docs/images/banner.png)

 # Loci

-A simple, frictionless app to capture anything in the moment.
+Loci (pronounced _LOH-kee_) is inspired by the ancient memory palace method — storing ideas in places so they’re easy to recall and connect later.
+It is a simple, frictionless app to capture anything in the moment.
+To learn more about it visit our [product vision, features and strategy page](https://github.com/emiliosheinz/loci/wiki/Product-vision,-features,-and-strategy).

 ## Quick Start